JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 1.  **Reads Configuration:** It reads the `launcherPath` and `gameProcessName` from the `config.ini` file.
 2.  **Launches the Server Launcher:** It starts the launcher executable you specified.
-3.  **Waits for Launcher to Close:** The application waits patiently until you click "Play" and the launcher process closes itself (you may have to close the launcher manually if it does nmt do that automatically).
+3.  **Waits for Launcher to Close:** The application waits patiently until you click "Play" and the launcher process closes itself (you may have to close the launcher manually if it does not do that automatically).
 4.  **Finds the Game Client:** It immediately begins searching for the main game process as specified in the `config.ini` file (e.g., `SwgClient_r.exe`).
 5.  **Monitors the Game:** Once the game process is found, the wrapper attaches to it and waits.
 This is the crucial step that allows the Steam Overlay to work.
 6.  **Exits Automatically:** When you close the game, the wrapper detects this and automatically closes itself.